Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/PurviewInformationProtection.md

 ### Create and configure Microsoft Entra applications for Set-Authentication

 The **Set-Authentication** cmdlet requires an app registration for the *AppId* and *AppSecret* parameters.

 **To create a new app registration for the unified labeling client Set-Authentication cmdlet**:

-1. In a new browser window, sign in the [Azure portal](https://portal.azure.com/) to the Microsoft Entra tenant that you use with Azure Information Protection.
+1. In a new browser window, sign in the [Azure portal](https://portal.azure.com/) to the Microsoft Entra tenant that you use with Microsoft Purview Information Protection.

 1. Navigate to **Microsoft Entra ID** > **Manage** > **App registrations**, and select **New registration**.